|The Marmite cupcake recipe from my book Supper Club|

 I tweeted Lola's cupcakes and got back some very patronising tweets full of kisses attempting to bat me away.
 I persisted and they eventually sent me this email:

 For the insert (in the cake) their ingredients say:

 Caramel condensed milk 240g

-But for the method, there is no mention of condensed milk for their recipe says:
+But there is no mention of condensed milk in their method.
+Instead their recipe says:

 1. Put the sugar and the water into a saucepan and put on a medium heat and boil without stirring until it becomes a deep amber colour.